->"Too late, too late to save him. In vain, in vain, they tried. His life was England's glory, his death was England's pride."

 * DueToTheDead: Kitchener's disrespect toward the Madhi's remains would provoke a CallingTheHeroOut on the part of Winston Churchill.

-* TheEmpire: TheBritishEmpire and the Madhists.
+* TheEmpire: UsefulNotes/TheBritishEmpire and the Madhists.

 * FakeDefector: Austrian general Rudolph Carl von Slatin surrendered to the Mahdi at Darfur and publicly converted to Islam.
 He lived among the Mahdists for years before escaping and publishing his story just before the deployment of Kitchener to Sudan.